Mevorisha/mess-room-booking/backend/README.md

 `PATCH /api/profile/{uid}/updateLanguage`
 - Sets or updates the language of the user profile.
 This is used to return error messages in the user's preferred language.

+### Update Profile Mobile
+`PATCH /api/profile/{uid}/updateMobile`
+- Sets or updates the mobile number of the user.

 ### Update Profile Name
 `PATCH /api/profile/{uid}/updateName`
-- Sets or updates the name of the user profile.
+- Sets or updates the name of the user in profile.

 ### Update Profile Photo
 `PATCH /api/profile/{uid}/updatePhoto`